AmrAshraf/AndroShield/README.md

 ## Installation Steps
 Check [Installation steps](installation_instructions.md) for how to use the project.
 We are trying to make these steps compatible with different versions of development environment.

+Check [Sample Apps](SampleApps/APKs.md) for APKs to use for testing.

 ## Contributors
 - Amr Amin
 - Nouran Abdeen